shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

-**Breaking: AIxBlock transitions to open-source.
+d**Breaking: AIxBlock transitions to open-source.
 Please follow us for more updates.
 Here is a brief overview of our project.**

 # AIxBlock